 How Digestion Affects Your Hormones

 Digestive health is critical for hormonal balance and a new area of research into the symbiotic relationship between microorganisms and cells in the human body is emerging.
-Turns out that a certain set of gut bacteria – more specifically certain bacterial genes called the estrobolome – produce an essential enzyme that helps metabolize estrogen.
+Turns out that a certain set of gut bacteria – more specifically certain bacterial genes called the estrobolome – produce an essential enzyme that helps metabolise estrogen.

 Your gut, therefore, is part of the elimination system that’s vital in ushering hormones out of the body.
 To encourage the balance and production of these healthy partners, our diet and lifestyle need to play an important role.

-Why Gut health is vital
+Why gut health is vital

 It’s not just estrobolome that is important; there are literally thousands of different microorganisms that make up our microbiome which, in turn, modulate hormone production and breakdown.
-Considering the fact that over 90% of the serotonin in our bodies is produced in the gut through these healthy bugs, our moods can be directly linked to the balance in our microbiome!
+Considering the fact that over 90% of the serotonin in our bodies is produced in the GUT through these healthy bugs, our moods can be directly linked to the balance in our microbiome!

 How to maintain a healthy microbiome for happier hormones